Blockchains-Princeton/COS-ECE470-fa2022/Project1/README.md

 2. The missing parts in file _src/types/transaction.rs_:

 - Fill in the **Transaction** struct.
 We don’t expect the cryptocurrency and payment to be functional at this point, so you can put any content in transactions.
 A simple choice is to put **sender**, **receiver**, and **value** inside transactions. **sender**, **receiver** are of type **Address** and **value** is integer.
 - Fill in the `sign` and `verify` functions.
 These two functions should sign and verify the digital signature of the **Transaction** struct.
-Please use **ring** crate.
+Please use **ring** (version >= 0.16.20) crate.
 You can use the [bincode](https://docs.rs/bincode/latest/bincode/) crate to serialize and deserialize any struct.
 The code we provide contains some `unimplemented!()` and you can delete it and write your own code.
 - A tricky part about transaction and signature is how you put them together.
 Hence, we provide another struct called **SignedTransaction**.
 You can let this struct have a transaction, a signature, and a public key that creates the signature.
 Notice that crate *ring*'s signature and public key structs may not be very convenient to use, so you can convert them to a vector of bytes: `let signature_vector: Vec<u8> = signature.as_ref().to_vec();`
 - For testing, you need to fill in the function **generate_random_transaction()**, which will generate a random transaction on each call.
 It should generate two different transactions on two calls.
 We require this since we frequently use this function in our tests and grading.
 Again, there is `unimplemented!()` and you can delete it.
 - We provide a small test function named **sign_verify()**.
 After you finish, you can run `cargo test sign_verify` / `sign_verify_two` and see this function's result in the output.
 It will look like the following.